 Valley of Fire State Park is just one hour from Las Vegas by road.
-It therefore makes for the perfect day trip from Vegas.
+It therefore makes for one of the best day trips from Las Vegas.
 Read on to discover what to see and do in Valley of Fire in one day!

 The first state park to be established in the state of Nevada, all the way back in 1935, Valley of Fire is a place of astonishing beauty.
 If you are a nature lover, outdoor enthusiast, or landscape photographer, you’ll especially love your visit to this park.
 Even if you do nothing other than just drive through the park, enjoying the beautiful vistas, it’s still worth the drive from Vegas!